daniel-spies/regression_low_flow/README.md

 # matlab_regression_low_flow
 Code and data used in the publication:

 "Low-flow characteristics across Switzerland – Snapshot campaigns, data evaluation and regression calculations"

-in order to run the code, input text fileswith response variable in the first column have to be located in all/input
+in order to run the code, input text files with response variable in the first column have to be located in all/input

 Code has to be excuted in the following order using R and MATLAB: